Unleash/unleash-mini-ws/docs/task-1.md

-# Adding Unleash dependency to you project
+# Add the Unleash dependency to you project

 1. Add the Java client dependency to you project's `pom.xml` file, and re-run `mvn clean install`.
 2. Wire up the Unleash instance in `UnleashConfiguration`, following the example given in the online documentation.
-    * Choose unique `appName` and `instanceId`
+    * Choose unique `appName` and `instanceId` values
-3. Inject the new Unleash instance into `HomepageController`, using the following code snippet
+3. Inject the new Unleash instance into `HomepageController`, using the following code snippet:

 ```java
 private final Unleash unleash;